bumptech/glide/README.md

 stack, but also includes utility libraries plug in to Google's Volley project or Square's OkHttp library instead.

-Glide's primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Glide is also effective for almost any case where you need to fetch, resize, and display a remote image.
+Glide's primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Glide is also effective for almost any case where you need to fetch, resize and display a remote image.

 Download
 --------